Teaching English in Vietnam – What You Need to Know

 PERKS AND ADDITIONALS

-FIND A JOB BEFORE COMING VIETNAM OR APPLY FOR A JOB WHEN YOU GET TO VIETNAM
+FIND A JOB BEFORE COMING TO VIETNAM OR APPLY FOR A JOB WHEN YOU GET TO VIETNAM?

 This is a very common question from aspiring English teachers in Vietnam.
 In my personal experience, I only started finding a teaching job when I moved to Vietnam, this made all my interviews, demo lessons, and even getting tips from English teachers in Vietnam a lot more convenient.
 My friend started applying for a possible job before moving here, he scheduled interviews and demos beforehand and did it right when he arrived.